joohyeson/C-Project/CoreTopics.md

  **RAII**
 - C++ has a risk of memory leak because the programmer has to free it manually.
 So RAII (Resource Acquisition Is Initialization) is used to eliminate the possibility of memory leak.
-Simply put, This is a programming concept where the initialize (constructor) the thing is done, and then it releases automatically in its destructor.
+Simply put, This is a programming concept where we initialize and allocate resources in the constructor is done, and then it releases automatically in its destructor.
 So using RAII is useful because there will be no possible memory leak, so the code is more stable.

 ```c++